-Where to Start Your Meal Planning
+Where to Start Your Food Planning

-You may not even realize it, but at-home cooks waste a great deal of time thinking about what they are going to make for dinner when they have not planned their meals ahead of time.
+You may not even realize it, but at-home cooks waste a great deal of time thinking about what they will make for dinner when they have not planned their meals ahead of time.
+So don’t just stand in front of your pantry scratching your head!

 Find Your Recipes